laravel/docs/dusk.md

 <a name="running-tests-on-github-actions"></a>
 ### GitHub Actions

 If you are using [Github Actions](https://github.com/features/actions) to run your Dusk tests, you may use this configuration file as a starting point.
-Like TravisCI, we will use the `php artisan serve` command to launch PHP's built-in web server:
+Like TravisCI, we will use the `php artisan serve` command to launch PHP's built-in web server.
+Note that the application will be served on `http://127.0.0.1:8000` and simply using the default `APP_URL=http://localhost` will not work:

     name: CI
     on: [push]